OpenLiberty/ci.docker/README.md

 ## Container Images

 1. **Supported Images**
     *  Our recommended set uses Red Hat's [Universal Base Image](https://www.redhat.com/en/blog/introducing-red-hat-universal-base-image) as the Operating System and are re-built daily.
-They are available on [IBM Container Registry](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty).
+They are available from [IBM Container Registry](docs/icr-images.md) and [Docker Hub](https://hub.docker.com/r/openliberty/open-liberty).
     *  Another set, using Ubuntu as the Operating System, can be found on [Docker Hub](https://hub.docker.com/_/open-liberty).
 These are re-built automatically anytime something changes in the layers below.

 1. **Beta Images**